 Ohio toxic tort lawyer and mesothelioma lung cancer attorney reviews plumbing asbestos exposure injury claims for plaintiffs nationwide

-Thousands of former and current plumbers, pipefitters, and steamfitters may have been exposed to toxic asbestos exposure in construction, shipbuilding, and maintenance positions.
+Thousands of former and current plumbers, pipefitters, and steamfitters may have been exposed to toxic asbestos exposure in construction, shipbuilding, and Maintenance Crews.
 Regardless of where a plumber was working, the chances are they have directly or indirectly worked around asbestos products in the last 50 years.

 Nearly any plumber or pipefitter that worked into the 1980s could be at risk of developing severe health issues, including asbestosis, lung cancer, and mesothelioma.

 Joe Lyon is a highly-rated asbestos lawyer representing plaintiffs nationwide in lung cancer and mesothelioma plumbing asbestos exposure claims.

 When plumbers and pipefitters are in enclosed spaces as they cut, saw and assemble essential plumbing components that contain asbestos, toxic fibers are released into the air and easily inhaled and ingested.
 The accumulation of asbestos fibers in the lungs can cause inflammation and scarring that can lead to lung cancer, mesothelioma cancer and other asbestos-related diseases.

 Asbestos was used in pipes, boilers, ducts and tanks because it is an effective heat and fire resistant material.
 Since many of the areas plumbers work are short on air circulation, the Workplace Ventilation Risks and asbestos fibers made the occupation extremely dangerous.
 Unfortunately, many employers failed to warn their workers of the health risks, even after it was well-known that asbestos causes cancer.